Guide to choosing shutters

 Aluminium

-Best suited for outdoor applications, aluminium shutters can also be used to great effect in bathrooms and living spaces, depending on the style of your home.
+Durable and maintenance-free, aluminium shutters can be used to great effect in bathrooms and living spaces, depending on the style of your home.

 All our aluminium shutters are finished with a high-quality powdercoat.